 New Student Orientation program and success seminars are provided to address new student needs, heighten awareness of conduct and citizenship codes, and promote social responsibility.
-Orientation and information seminars at all campus locations are coordinated by student services staff.
+Orientation and information seminars at all campus locations and online are coordinated by student services staff.

-Orientation is a component of the Guide to Personal Success (GPS), which is SFSC's Quality Enhancement Plan (QEP).
-GPS covers topics such as advising, the registration process, drop/add rules, disability services, the learning management system (D2L Brightspace®), the college portal (Panther Central), the Tutoring and Learning Center, financial aid, student clubs and organizations, and other resources available to students.
+Orientation is a component of the Guide to Personal Success (GPS).
+GPS covers topics such as advising, the registration process, drop/add rules, disability services, the learning management system (Brightspace®), the College portal (Panther Central), the Tutoring and Learning Center, financial aid, student clubs and organizations, and other resources available to students.
 Group orientation sessions are regularly scheduled throughout the year.
 Both day and evening sessions are available for student convenience.
 Each student attending orientation evaluates the orientation session to provide feedback for continuous improvement.
-Students who are unable to attend a scheduled group orientation session, such as online students or students who would like to review the session, may participate in an online orientation session available through the college portal.
-In addition, the college requires a First-Year Experience (FYE) Seminar to help students transition into postsecondary education.
-Please contact SFSC's Career Development Center at 863-784-7410 for additional information regarding upcoming new student orientation scheduled dates.
+Students who are unable to attend a scheduled group orientation session, such as online students or students who would like to review the session, may participate in an online orientation session available through the College portal.
+In addition, the College requires a First-Year Experience (FYE) Seminar to help students transition into postsecondary education.
+Contact SFSC's Career Development Center at 863-784-7410 or email at SFSCGPSOrientation@southflorida.edu for additional information regarding upcoming new student orientation scheduled dates.